nfarchadi/BlueShark_ISDM/README.md

-# Data and code for the article "Integrating diverse data for robust species distribution models in a dynamic ocean"
+# Data and code for "Integrating diverse marine predator data for robust species distribution models in a dynamic ocean"

+*The study is currently in review*

 This repository contains data and code to: